jimmitchell/Tinylytics-for-Micro.blog/README.md

 > ## Save 20% on a Tinylytics Subscription
 >
-> Save 20% off your first year by using this coupon code when you sign up:
+> Save 20% off your first year of Tinylytics by using this coupon code when you sign up:
 >
 > ### **TINYPLUGINMB**
 >